 I’ve never met Harvey Weinstein.
 Nor am I likely to do so in this lifetime.

-If you haven’t heard his name in the last week, you’ve been under the aforesaid rock.
+If you haven’t heard his name in the last few months, you’ve been under the aforesaid rock.
 He’s been allegedly accused by multiple women of sexual assault or harassment.